wavefrontHQ/docs/pages/doc/charts.md

 The unit of measurement to assign to the reported chart values label that appears along the Y-axis of the chart.
 For example, if the data for ts(“requests.latency”) is in milliseconds, you can either enter **ms** in the text field or click the **Units** down-arrow and select **Time &gt; ms**.

 The specified unit is merely a label and *does not* change the unit of measurement for the given expression.
-If you are using a double Y-axis, you can specify unit for each Y-axis.
+If you are using a double Y-axis, you can specify a unit for each Y-axis.
 For information on unit prefixes and dynamic units, see <a href="https://community.wavefront.com/docs/DOC-1168" class="jive-link-wiki-small">Units in Chart Axes and Legends</a>.

 ### Style

-Options that control the style of your charts.
+Options that control the style of the chart.

 #### Gap Threshold

 Controls when data is considered missing when there are gaps in the reporting of the data.
-The gap threshold is entered in seconds.
+The gap threshold is expressed in seconds.
 Dashed lines on a chart represent missing data.
 Gap thresholds do not fill in values for missing data, but instead just give a visual representation that the data is still there.
 If you hover over the chart, you won't see values where the gap threshold has been applied.

 #### Interpolation

-The type of interpolation between each point bucket:
+The function used to join points between each point bucket:

--   **Linear** - points are joined by a straight line.
+-   **Linear** - a straight line.
--   **Step Before** - points are joined by a step value at the beginning of the bucket.
+-   **Step Before** - a step value at the beginning of the bucket.
--   **Step After** -  points are joined by a step value at the end of the bucket.
+-   **Step After** -  a step value at the end of the bucket.
--   **Basis** - points are joined by a B-spline.
+-   **Basis** - a B-spline.
--   **Cardinal** - points are joined by a Cardinal spline.
+-   **Cardinal** - a Cardinal spline.
--   **Monotone** - points are joined by a cubic interpolation that preserves monotonicity.
+-   **Monotone** - a cubic interpolation that preserves monotonicity.

 ### Description

 A description of the chart.
 This is typically created by users with Dashboard Management permission, since most of the time you want the chart description to be saved for other users to view.